mclwill/gcloud_accounting/readme.md

-This is a combination of code taken from following projects :
+This is a combination of code taken from following projects to get started:

 <h1>How to deploy Flask app to Google Cloud (Python 3) </h1>